hokus15/pioniq/README.md

 If you are already familiar with the Raspberry Pi, you can start.

-I recommend to use the Raspberry Pi OS (previously called Raspbian).
+The scripts and the following procedure has been designed and tested to use the Raspberry Pi OS (previously called Raspbian).

-Use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) for an easy way to install Raspberry Pi OS and other operating systems to an SD card ready to use with your Raspberry Pi.
+Use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) for an easy way to install Raspberry Pi OS (and other operating systems) to an SD card.

 Once you have Raspberry Pi Imager installed open it and:
 * Under `Choose OS` option select `Raspberry Pi OS (other)` and then choose `Raspberry Pi OS Lite (32-bit)`
 * Choose your SD card